Kwanzaa: America's Pseudo-African Holiday Created by Convicted Felon Maulana Karenga

 The Academic Grift: From Prison to Professor

 Here is where the story becomes truly absurd.
+After parole, the real machine kicked in.

 In 1989, California State University, Long Beach hired Karenga as Chair of the Africana Studies Department — a position he held for over 35 years until his recently announced retirement.
 (R)